afni/afni/doc/SphinxDocs/glossary.rst

       increase SNR.

    SNR
-      Signal to noise ratio.
+      Signal-to-noise ratio.
 Omnipresent in discussions of data quality.
-Increasing SNR usually involves trade-offs of longer acquisition time or lower resolution.
+In MRI discusions, increasing SNR usually involves trade-offs of longer acquisition time, lower resolution or some other factor.

    DW
    DWI